 16. If any submission raises child safeguarding concerns or vulnerable adult safeguarding concerns, these will be reviewed in line with Coram’s Safeguarding Policy.

-18. The entrant agrees that Coram Voice and Coram may at its sole discretion adapt, abridge or translate the entry for the purposes listed in clause 12 above.
+18. The entrant agrees that Coram Voice may at its sole discretion adapt, abridge or translate the entry for the purposes listed in clause 12 above.

 19. Entries will be judged on the following criteria:

-Theme – how well does it match the theme of ‘who and what makes you proud’?
+Theme – how well does it match the theme of ‘Growing Up’?

 Voice – how strong, original and unique is the style and voice?

 Emotive – how well does it engage the readers’ emotions?